ProfPorkins/GameTech/JavaScript/MoveToPoint/README.md

-# Rotate To Point Demo
+# Move/Rotate To Point Demo
 The sample must be run as a server: `node server.js` With the server running, connect to: `http://localhost:3000`